Arbust908/boken/content/index.md

 Mana and Grit Management: Players must manage their Mana and Grit carefully, balancing the need for powerful spells with the risk of depleting these resources.
 Choosing when to use Grit to empower a spell adds a layer of tactical decision-making, especially in dire situations.

-This system encourages players to engage deeply with the magic mechanics, making spellcasting a dynamic and integral part of the Bōken experience.
+This system encourages players to engage deeply with the magic mechanics, making spellcasting a dynamic and integral part of the Bõken experience.
 Players will need to think carefully about their choices, adapt to the outcomes of their spells, and explore the world to discover new Words of Power and combinations. -->

 <!--
 #### ${Word of Power}